HerodotusDev/hdp/README.md

 Usage: hdp encode <AGGREGATE_FN_ID> [AGGREGATE_FN_CTX] <COMMAND>

 Commands:
-  block-sampled, -b  Encode the block sampled data lake for test purposes help               Print this message or the help of the given subcommand(s)
+  block-sampled, -b  Encode the blocksampled data lake for test purposes help               Print this message or the help of the given subcommand(s)

 Arguments: